-Unless the Azure DevOps instance is public, you'll need to supply a Personal Access Token (PAT), created in the Azure DevOps User Settings (under Personal access tokens), with authorization to read scopes Build and Work items.
+Personal Access Token (PAT).
+Unless the Azure DevOps instance is public, you’ll need to supply an access token, created in the Azure DevOps User Settings (under Personal access tokens), with authorization to read scopes

-- Release Note Prefix: If specified, Octopus will look for a work item comment that starts with the given prefix text and use whatever text appears after the prefix as the release note, which will be available in the build information as the work item's description.
+Release Note Prefix.
+This value is optional.
+If specified, Octopus will look for a work item comment that starts with the given prefix text and use whatever text appears after the prefix as the release note.
+This will then be available in the build information as the work item’s description.
 If no comment is found with the prefix then Octopus will default back to using the title for that work item.